unterberg-dev/react-classmate/README.md

   ${p => p.$isLoading ? 'opacity-90 pointer-events-none' : 'my-custom-class'}
 `

-// yes, you can extend this or any other react component const SomeButtonVariation = rsc.extend(SomeButton)` md:-right-4.5 slide-in-r-20
+// yeah, we can extend the above defined or any other react component const SomeButtonVariation = rsc.extend(SomeButton)` md:mt-10 slide-in-r-20 animate-in
 `
 ```

 ## Features

-- dynamic classnames, works like styled components
+- Dynamic class names: Define dynamic styles based on props, just like styled-components.
-- extend any component
+- Component extension: Easily extend any React component with rsc.extend.
-- works with any utility-first CSS library (UnoCSS, Tailwind, etc.)
+- Utility-first CSS support: Works seamlessly with libraries like UnoCSS and Tailwind.
-- typescript support / autocompletion
+- TypeScript support: Get autocompletion and type-checking in your IDE.
-- SSR ready
+- SSR compatibility: Compatible with SSR frameworks like [Vike](https://vike.dev/) and [Next.js](https://nextjs.org/).

 ### re-inventing the wheel?

-Kind of - There are other libraries that handle this area well, such as [twin.macro](https://github.com/ben-rogerson/twin.macro) and [tailwind-styled-components](https://github.com/MathiasGilson/tailwind-styled-component). twin macro needs styled-components, and tailwind-styled-components is not working with strict ssr environments, like vike.
-I created this lib just for the sake of using it in these environments.
+While [twin.macro](https://github.com/ben-rogerson/twin.macro) requires styled-components, and [tailwind-styled-components](https://github.com/MathiasGilson/tailwind-styled-component) isn’t fully compatible with [Vike](https://vike.dev/), `react-styled-classnames` is lightweight and tailored for flexibility and SSR.

 ## Getting started